Lysandra albicans

+Description

 The length of the forewings is 18–21 mm.
 The species of Lysandra are very similar and difficult to identify and L. albicans was once a subspecies of Lysandra coridon.
 It is the palest of the complex.

 The upperside of the male is almost white, adorned with a sub marginal line of gray dots, sometimes very discoloured on the forewings.
 In the female it is brown with a short submarginal line of orange spots very discoloured on the forewings.

 The underside of the male is white-coloured or very light grey-blue adorned with a submarginal line of light spots while the female is ochre adorned with brown dots and a submarginal line of brown dots surrounded by orange colour that surrounding brown dots.

+Biology

 The butterfly flies from June to August in a single generation.
 Its habitat consists of dry places with flowers, between rocks, 900 m to 1800 meters.

 The larvae feed on Hippocrepis comosa and Hippocrepis multisiliquosa.
 They are attended by ants.